 Ongoing professional development

-Like other professionals, it's important for an adviser to keep up with
+Like other professionals, an adviser should keep up with

 industry or regulatory changes that might affect their clients.

-An adviser should participate in regular training
+They should participate in regular training activities, to maintain

-activites such as courses or seminars run by universities, industry
+regularly attend courses or seminars run by industry associations,

 Industry association membership